dark-fireside/dark-fireside/content/posts/fdt-thoughts.md

 - WHAT YOU BRING BACK FROM THE DEEP
     - we're not playing a zero-sum game anymore. our trip here has been worth it, even though we all desperately wish we had not taken it. i'll be thinking about what we've learned of our parents in the time we've spent here with our eyes open.

-subject to change at my whim.
+subject to change at my whim. my whim is probably gonna be to refine these at a late date, but you gotta start somewhere.